 The word used for “perish” in Proverbs 29:18 above is “para`” and it is not talking about physical death; it is talking of being unbridled, naked, to let loose, or become lawless.
 Proverbs 29:18 is telling us that when we have no vision “chazown”, when we are not receiving from the prophetic hand, the communication and fellowship with the Lord, we start to become lawless.
 Lawlessness leads to spiritual death, just as lawlessness in the temporal leads to physical death in a people or person.
 But this verse is directed more specifically on the point that without a prophetic vision, people become lawless.
 What is the prophetic vision?
 It is growth and fellowship in Jesus Christ.
 This is not just a folding back into the previous understanding of the apostolic foundation; it is the prophetic that is folded back into the apostolic, if and only if the apostolic understanding has expanded.
 Recall the new apostolic laws that come when we go from one mode of transportation to another.
 We take on different and more advanced rules (laws and statutes) used for driving a car than when we walked or crawled.
 This is not changing our foundation of Jesus Christ, who is the same yesterday, today, and for ever.
 It is a vision that expands the width of our grace and knowledge of Jesus Christ (II Peter 3:18).
 Proverbs 29:18 is saying, where there is no prophetic vision, no prophetic communication and instruction with the Lord, the person or the people become unbridled and lawless.
 This is why the verse is quickly followed by “but he that keepeth the law, happy is he.”
 Happiness comes to us when we are operating diligently in the new information, the new prophetic knowledge, that we were given by God.
-Remember how good it felt to get our driver’s license to now be able to drive.
+Remember all of the feelings that came with the freedoms and new responsibilities of getting our driver’s license to be able to drive?
 When a person or people stop their communication with God and do not apply any new laws, people do not just become unbridled, but they also misuse what they do have and do know of the Lord.
 This is what happened to the Israelites in Exodus 32:25 with the same word “para`” used in Proverbs 29:18 and translated below as running wild, out of control, or naked.

 25 Moses saw that the people were running wild [para`] and that Aaron had let them get out of control [para`] and so become a laughingstock to their enemies.
 (Exodus 32:25, NIV translation)